Skip to main content

 ApproachUse whenHow it works

-ReadYou need historical data at a specific moment - on page load, on a button tap, or when building a reportCall readhealthkit:// and await the result.
-Returns records for the last N days.
+ReadYou need historical data at a specific moment, on page load, on a button tap, or when building a reportCall readhealthkit:// or healthkit://workouts and await the result.
+Returns records for the last N days

-A fitness app that shows a weekly steps chart uses read - it fetches data when the user opens the dashboard.
-A coaching platform that tracks whether a user hit their daily goal uses observer - the server receives updates automatically and can send a push notification without any user action.
+A fitness app that shows a weekly steps chart uses read, fetching data when the user opens the dashboard.
+A coaching platform that tracks whether a user hit their daily goal uses observer, the server receives updates automatically and can send a push notification without any user action.
 An app that lets users log body weight from a form uses write to save the entry back to Apple Health.
 You can combine all three.
 Most apps that use observer also use read to populate the initial UI before the first webhook fires.

 How it works